savonet/book/video.md

 Liquidsoap has native (without any external library) builtin support for generating AVI files with the `%avi` encoder.
-The resulting files contain raw data (no encoding is performed on frames), which means that we need to compute almost nothing but also that it will not be compressed: this format should thus be favored for machines which are tight on CPU but not on hard disk, for backup
+The resulting files contain raw data (no compression is performed on frames), which means that we need to compute almost nothing but also that it will not be compressed.
+This format should thus be favored for machines which are tight on CPU but not on hard disk, for backup
 purposes: